theNamesdao/namesdao-cli/README.md

 ```

 Options:
+  - $destaddress is a .xch name or a xch address that will receive the new registered name
+  - $name is a Namesdao .xch name
-  - First argument is the address to send the XCH  [required]
+  - $address is the .xch name or xch address to send the XCH to [required for wallet send]
   - `-a, --amount TEXT`               How much chia to send, in XCH  [required]
   - `-e, --memo TEXT`                 Additional memo for the transaction
-  - `-k, --cloak`                     Encrypt memo
+  - `-k, --cloak`                     Use a cloaked registration
-  - `-m, --fee TEXT`                  Set the fees for the transaction, in XCH [required]
+  - `-m, --fee TEXT`                  Set the fees for the transaction, in XCH (optional, default value 1 mojo)
   - `-M, --Fee TEXT`                  Set the fees for the transaction, in mojos [takes precedence over --fee]
   - `-y, --yes`                       Execute without asking for confirmation
-  - `-h, --help`                      Show this message and exit.
+  - `-h, --help`                      Show this message and exit

 ## Requirements